billmdevs/DLearn-Astro/README.md

 # DataMining

-Implementation of various data mining and machine learning algorithms that helped in the analysis of GWs data from the Physics and Astronomy department.
+Implementation of supervised and unsupervised machine learning algorithms to analyze and classify modified SDSS data obtained from the Physics and Astronomy department.
 Examples of algos used:

 - Apriori